Curiousbatling/r-programming-assignments/README.md

 The package provides simple tools to load crime data and standardize offense names so the data is ready for analysis.

-This package was created as a course project to demonstrate how R packages can be used to organize reusable data‑cleaning workflows.
+This package was created as a course project.

 ---